CMeeg/next-azure/README.md

 ## FAQ

-### Why not automate or script the setup?

-The setup of the Azure resources could be scripted and automated (and if this was a "real" project I would definitely do that 😅), but only manual steps are provided for a few reasons:

-* I considered a few ways of scripting it - Farmer, Pulumi, ARM templates - but I don't know who the audience for this sample will be (or even if there will be an audience) and what the "tool of choice" would be for them so it seemed more pragmatic to just describe manual steps for now
-* If and when I automate it for my own needs I can contribute it back here later!

 ### Why a Windows app service and not Linux?

 Linux for the app service should be fine too, but I've not tested this myself - feel free to change to Linux if you prefer, but consider the [limitations](https://docs.microsoft.com/en-us/azure/app-service/overview#limitations) if you have not already.

 ### What app service plan SKU should I choose?

-This sample project is functional on a free plan, but feel free to choose whatever you wish.
+This sample project is set to run on a free plan, but feel free to choose whatever you wish.
+You can adjust the default in `.azure/infra/app-service.bicep` or make some modifications so that you can pass the app service plan SKU in as a parameter in the pipeline.

 ### Do I have to add application insights?

-In short, no, but it is assumed in the sample app and the setup steps that you will be using application insights.
+In short, no, but it is assumed in the sample app that you will be using application insights.

 If you don't want to use application insights you will need to make some adjustments to the sample app code as you copy it across and not follow some of related steps - it should hopefully be easy enough to pull it out if you don't want it in there.

+You will also need to modify the bicep files in `.azure/infra` so that the app insights resource does not get created or referenced.

 ### Do I need a CDN?

-In short, no, but it is assumed in the sample app and the setup steps that you will be using a CDN.
+In short, no, but it is assumed in the sample app that you will be using a CDN.

-If you don't want to use a CDN then you can skip creating the resources in the Azure portal and then just not set the `NEXT_PUBLIC_CDN_URL` environment variable.
-You could remove the related code, but it won't harm to keep it in place and then it's there if you change your mind later.
+If you don't want to use a CDN then you can modify the bicep files in `.azure/infra` to not create the CDN resources in Azure and remove the related code - have a search in your project for `cdn`.

 ### How long does the pipeline take to run?

-It depends on a few factors (e.g. the size and complexity of your app and the app service plan SKU that you have chosen), but from running this sample a few times it has taken anywhere between 3 - 10 mins to run to completion.
+It depends on a few factors (e.g. whether the infrastructure resources already exist or need to be created by the pipeline, the size and complexity of your app, the app service plan SKU that you have chosen), but from running this sample a few times it has taken anywhere between 3 - 15 mins to run to completion.

 The first time the pipeline runs or after any changes to `npm` dependencies (anything that causes a change in the `yarn.lock` file) will be the slowest as these runs will not benefit from cached files.

-There is a double hit from `yarn install` in that case as it runs during the build step, but it also gets executed on the app service because the node server needs access to production node module dependencies, and deploying them from the pipeline to the app service along with the rest of the applicaiton files is *extremely* slow.
+There is a double hit from `yarn install` in that case as it runs during the build step, but it also gets executed on the app service because the node server needs access to production node module dependencies, and deploying them from the pipeline to the app service along with the rest of the application files is *extremely* slow.

 As mentioned, caching is in place in the pipeline (based on the contents of the `yarn.lock` file) for subsequent runs, and if no changes have been made to dependencies then running `yarn install` on the app service does not take much time either.